wheval/mip-dapp/README.md

 - No crypto knowledge required - Sign in with Google, get a smart account instantly
 - Tokenize Content into onchain assets with zero cost
-- Remix & Monetize to collaborate and earn from derivative works
-- Share & Transfer assets with other users
 - Portfolio Manager to track your tokenized content in one place
 - Creator Public Profile to showcase your work and build your onchain reputation
 - Self-Custody Smart Account to assets ownership without relying on third parties